- November 29, 2018

 Every 4 seconds a person is diagnosed with Alzheimer’s disease.
-Alzheimer’s is the most common cause of Dementia affecting over 40 million people worldwide and still, there is no particular care/treatment available for it.
-Alzheimer’s is associated with the slow progression of memory loss due to the impaired connection between the neurons over several years, especially in the geriatric group.
-Researchers have found that it takes a decade or more of brain-related issues before most people show signs and symptoms of Alzheimer’s disease.
+It is the most common cause of Dementia affecting over 40 million people worldwide and still, there is no particular care/treatment available for it.
+It is associated with the slow progression of memory loss due to the impaired connection between the neurons over several years, especially in the geriatric group.
+Researchers have found that it takes a decade or more of brain-related issues before most people show signs and symptoms of Alzheimer’s research.
 Scientists & researchers are working to find out some new biomarkers which will be accurate, measurable and reliable to detect AD at a very early stage.

 Diagnosis at an early stage:

 It is very important for an AD patient to get an accurate diagnosis as early as possible for the appropriate treatment.
 Although there is no cure for AD doctors do advise certain drugs and therapies that can slow down cognitive decline.
 Some of the early signs and symptoms of the AD are very common in elderly population but a skilled Neurologist, Psychologist, Psychiatrist or a Geriatrician can diagnose AD based on following warning signs and symptoms:

 - Cognitive changes (e.g. language, thinking or judgment)